Click on the Indicators below for More Information

 Time Series

-Average coastal employment within the Southeast between 2014 and 2019 was substantially above historical levels, although no trend is apparent over that same period.
+Average coastal employment within the Southeast between 2017 and 2021 was similar to historical levels, although a decreasing trend is apparent over that same period.

 Data Source: